alex-preau/distributed_dl/README.md

 #### Objective 1: PyTorch Baseline

 This project aims to investigate various distributed training techniques for deep learning training.
 Our first goal is to implement and train various models in PyTorch as a baseline, without any distributed training optimizations.
-The models investigated in this report are ResNet-18, ResNet-50, and the ALBERT transformer model.
-For the ResNet-18 and ResNet-50 models we utilized the CIFAR-10 dataset, and for alBERT we utilized the General Language Understanding Evaluation (GLUE) language classification COLA dataset set.
+The models investigated in this report are ResNet-18, ResNet-50, and the ALBERT[3] transformer model.
+For the ResNet-18 and ResNet-50 models we utilized the CIFAR-10 dataset, and for alBERT we utilized the General Language Understanding Evaluation (GLUE) [4] language classification COLA dataset set.

 #### Objective 2: Horovod Distributed Training